Living in Osaka Vs. Tokyo

 Previously, the Ishiyama Honganji Temple site, Osaka-jo (大阪城), is one of the most historic sites in the Kansai region.

 Oda Nobunaga destroyed the temple in the 1500s to construct the castle in 1583.
-Osaka Castle has been restored numerous times because of war destruction and natural calamities like lightning.
+Osaka Castle has been restored numerous times due to war damage and natural calamities like lightning.

-Under the rule of Toyotomi Hideyoshi, the castle was originally intended to be the sight of a unified Japan.
+Under Toyotomi Hideyoshi’s rule, the castle was originally intended to be the sight of a unified Japan.
 However, after his death, Tokugawa troops destroyed the castle once again.
 After being targeted many times throughout history, the castle had the last major repair work in 1997 and now holds a museum about Toyotomi Hideyoshi and the castle’s history.

 Dotonbori